 If you have done early outreach, now is the time to follow up with the media outlets by email.
 The email should be short and concise to avoid irritating or boring the media professional.

 3) Plan the launch event

 At this point in the process, the book should be finalized with no more editorial, design, or production changes to be made.
 This is when final copies should be in hand to be distributed.
 You should be mailing the finished book to the agreed media list, including approved requests and core book editors.
-Whether you decide to include a traditional press release or not.
-This is the time to show everyone what you have done.
-It can also be beneficial to print off some physical copies if you only publishes e-book formats.
-Editors and book editors like to have a finished copy at least a month or two before publication.
+Whether you decide to include a traditional press release or not, this is the time to show everyone what you have done.
+It can also be beneficial to print off some physical copies if you only publish e-book formats.
+Editors like to have a finished copy at least a month or two before publication.